lbugnion/ms-glossary/topics/aad.en.md

 > Keywords: AAD, Active Directory, Authorization, Authentication, Identity

-> Blurb: a service used to provide identity services, such as authentication and authorization.
+> Blurb: an abbreviation meaning Azure Active Directory, a service used to manage identity, authentication and authorization on Microsoft Azure

 > Submitted by: LBugnion@Microsoft.com